AppZung/circleci-deploy-to-appzung-codepush-orb/README.md

           rollout: "100" # Percentage of users to rollout to
           description_from_git: "yes" # Use current git commit as description
           package_manager: "yarn" # Package manager to use (npm or yarn)
-          node-version: "lts" # Node.js version to use
+          node_version: "lts" # Node.js version to use
           install_dependencies: true # Whether to install dependencies
 ```